bitterjug/kashana/docs/elm-notes.rst

   necessary ??
 But I think we ought really to only be doing the Field.Msg.Saved update on the field from which the save Cmd originated.

-- [ ] Make a real POST request to the server when we update a field.

-  What would one of these look like?

-  - We need to trigger an http request as a Cmd
-  - The results are going to be JSON that we'll have to parse

 - [ ] have a placeholder for new Results.

 - [ ] Looks like it might be possible (not sure if desirable) to separate the